 It can lead to isolation and manipulation.

 Religion often plays a role in how we see ourselves, and it can serve as an unyielding measuring stick.
 Defining oneself according to religion has to do with how willing you are to let go of Earthly distractions in return for eternal rewards.
 On this scale, an individual’s interpretation of the Scriptures can lead him or her to seclusion, if others don’t understand or relate to it.
 In addition, avoiding Earthly pleasures requires a strictness (some might even say harshness) that some devoutly religious people can inflict on those around them.
-For instance, it can be parents denying medical treatment for their kids or a cult leader using the Bible to justify ungodly acts.
+For instance, it can be refusing vaccines for religious reasons, or parents denying medical treatment for their kids, or a cult leader using the Bible to justify ungodly acts.
 In this regard, religion can be too easily used to manipulate people who are in great need.
-Case in point: Just look at the increasing number of victims coming forward to discuss alleged sexual abuse at the hands of their once-trusted religious leaders.
+Case in point: Just look at the increasing number of victims who have come forward over recent years to discuss alleged sexual abuse at the hands of their once-trusted religious leaders.

 Because letting go of religion isn’t the same as letting go of God.

 Religion is governed by man, holy man, but man nonetheless.
 If you believe God created us, then you need not look any further than our own minds and bodies to get a firsthand impression of his (or her) will.
 Our entire set of human capabilities enable us to explore the world and life.
 If we were meant to adhere to strict routines and re-exploration of the same literature, we could have managed with much less brain capacity than what God created for us.
 While there is sanctity and pureness in accepting and using the natural gifts we received, we don’t need organized religion to dictate to us how to use them.
 We can still believe in God without rote rituals telling us how to do so.